Nuga0909/vet-clinic-database/README.md

 # 📖 Vet Clinic<a name="about-project"></a>

 **VET-CLINIC**
-In this project, you will use a relational database to create the initial data structure for a vet clinic.
-You will create a table to store animals' information, insert some data into it, and query it.
+In this project, I am using a relational database to create the initial data structure for a vet clinic.
+I create a table to store animals' information, insert some data into it, and query it.

 ## 🛠 Built With <a name="built-with"></a>